AnJunHao/pas/README.md

 ### Synchronous Operations

 Use the `Sync` function to execute a function synchronously.
-It automatically waits for any Promises passed as arguments to be resolved.
+It automatically waits for any Promises or nested Promises passed as arguments to be resolved.

 ```go
 import "github.com/AnJunHao/pas"